Luther Campus Clinic

 Early detection saves lives

 Undiagnosed breast cancer can lead to serious complications and even death.
 In addition to a new lump, other general warning signs of breast cancer for both men and women may include visual changes to your breast such as thickening; swelling; shift in shape or size; dimpling, puckering redness or scaling of the breast skin; and changes in the nipple or discharge.
 Regular breast self-exams are a good way to get to know your breasts so that you can identify if your breasts change outside of your annual mammogram.
 Learn how to conduct a breast self-exam.

-Remember that early detection saves lives.
+In addition to regular breast self-exams, a mammogram, or X-ray of the breast, is the most accurate method available to detect breast disease when no symptoms exist.
 Consider using your birthday as a reminder to celebrate good health by scheduling a mammogram.
 Mayo Clinic physicians and the American Cancer Society recommend women have an annual breast screening, beginning at 40.
 Your provider will let you know if you should be screened more or less frequently based on your health history.

-Breast cancer imaging and care
+Breast cancer care